Skip to content

 • My Hometown, Appalachia VA by Ron Flanary

-• For More Information – Sources and Resources
+• Sources and Resources

 • 3Cs Websites

-The Louisville & Nashville Railroad (L&N) extended its Cumberland Valley branch to Appalachia in 1890, providing the first major link to haul coal northward to Corbin, Kentucky, and beyond.
-In 1891, the South Atlantic & Ohio Railway (SA&O) reached Appalachia from Bristol, Tennessee, via Moccasin Gap and Natural Tunnel, focusing on coal transport southward.
+The Louisville & Nashville Railroad (L&N) extended its Cumberland Valley branch to Appalachia in 1891, providing the first major link to haul coal northward to Corbin, Kentucky, and beyond.
+Also in 1891, the South Atlantic & Ohio Railway (SA&O) reached Appalachia from Bristol, Tennessee, via Moccasin Gap and Natural Tunnel, focusing on coal transport southward.
 Renamed the Virginia & Southwestern Railway (V&SW) in 1899, it was acquired by Southern Railway in 1906 and integrated as a division by 1916.
 The Interstate Railroad (INT), incorporated in 1896, connected Appalachia to Andover and Norton by the early 1900s, serving as an 88-mile coal-hauling short line with yards and shops in the town.
 These lines converged at Appalachia, creating a vital interchange for coal shipments, with facilities including roundhouses, coaling towers, and yards that employed hundreds.
 Southern acquired INT in 1961, consolidating operations.

 Today, successors CSX Transportation (former L&N) and Norfolk Southern (NS, from Southern and INT) operate in Appalachia, though activity has waned with coal’s decline.
 CSX runs the former L&N Cumberland Valley Subdivision, handling occasional freight like aggregates.
 NS operates the Appalachia District (ex-V&SW/INT), with active tracks through Natural Tunnel for limited coal and general merchandise, but many branches are abandoned or converted to trails like the Powell River and Guest River Gorge Trails.
-Historic sites like the restored 1926 depot (now a theater), preserve the legacy.
-Appalachia’s railroads.
+Historic sites like the restored 1926 depot (now a theater), preserve the legacy of Appalachia’s railroads.

 My Hometown, Appalachia VA by Ron Flanary